ABOUT SIMA

 Carla Hoorweg

-Prior to joining ANCAP in December 2020, Carla held various strategy, legal, product development and government relations roles across the financial sector.
-Carla’s qualifications include a Masters of Law (Hons) and Juris Doctor (UTS), Executive MBA (AGSM), Bachelor and Grad Dip in Applied Psychology (Canberra).
+Carla is the CEO of ANCAP Safety where she leads the organisation in its mission to protect road users in Australia and New Zealand by improving new vehicle safety and promoting safer vehicles.
+Prior to joining ANCAP, Carla held various strategy, legal, product development and government relations roles across the financial sector.
+Coming from a family of professional musicians, Carla is the black sheep of her family having pursued a Masters of Law (Hons) & Juris Doctor (UTS), Executive MBA (AGSM), and a Bachelor and Grad Dip in Applied Psychology (Canberra) instead of practicing the piano.
 Carla has served on a number of boards and is a Graduate of the Australian Institute of Company Directors.

 Ellen Kirkwood

-Ellen Kirkwood is a composer, trumpeter, bandleader and educator, who has received awards and accolades for her work.
+Ellen is a composer, trumpeter, bandleader and educator, who has received awards and accolades for her work.
 She has a Bachelor of Jazz Performance from Sydney Conservatorium, completed an Honours at UNSW in 2020, and is currently doing a PhD in composition and performance at the ANU.
+She regularly performs in Sydney with her own groups Underwards, EK & the EkstraOrdinaires and Alloy, and is a member of Mister Ott and On The Stoop.
 Ellen is passionate about gender equity in jazz, and has been director of Spectra Jazz Orchestra, an ensemble for young women and gender diverse musicians, since it began in August 2016.
-She was a member of the Jazzgroove Association, and is currently a co-ordinator and curator of the Jetsets series.
+She was a member of the Jazzgroove Association and is currently a co-ordinator and curator of the Jetsets series.

 Drew Bourgeois